 Prevent unsubscribes by offering an opt-out for event promotions

 This can be managed by a system preference center that allows your contacts to opt-out of certain messages while remaining an active contact if they still wish to receive other emails.
 Or, you can set up a program to remove people from the event’s address book if they click on the link to stop receiving these event emails.

 Make sure your call to action is not RSVPing to an email address.

 Here’s why: You can’t track clicks on email addresses.
 If you use an email address, you’ll have no idea how many people were interested enough to click but didn’t RSVP via the email address you provided.
-If you don’t have a registration page or RSVP form, you can create one in your OpenMoves account with a web page in Microsites.
-Need help?
-Just ask me.

 You’ve finished sending the first round of messages about your event and maybe even did a remail 5 days later to non-openers.
 Now what?
 What should you do with those who did register?
 How do you continue to send messages the rest of your list without annoying your contacts and improving conversion rates?

 How to treat registrants / attendees